Cerebrospinal fluid (CSF) collection is a test to look at the fluid that surrounds the brain and spinal cord.

 You may be told to straighten your position slightly after the needle is in place.
-This is to help measure the CFS pressure.
+This is to help measure the CSF pressure.

 The anesthetic will sting or burn when first injected.
 There will be a hard pressure sensation when the needle is inserted.
 Often, there is some brief pain when the needle goes through the tissue surrounding the spinal cord.
 This pain should stop in a few seconds.

 In most cases, the procedure takes about 30 minutes.
 The actual pressure measurements and CSF collection only take a few minutes.